AMReX-Codes/amrex/Exec/test_libwarpx/README.md

   `make`

 We now have an executable.
+To run the test,

+  `mpiexec -n 4 ./main3d.Linux.gcc.gfortran.MPI.ex ../Langmuir/inputs`